egmontmika/egmontmika.com/content/blog/meditating-on-the-future.md

 +++
 No use to spend hours meditating on the past regretting.

 You may say that you can learn from it.
-Yes, but any useful lesson doesn’t take more than a few seconds or maybe minutes.
+Yes, but any useful lesson from the past doesn’t take more than a few seconds or maybe minutes.
 Anything longer than that would be destructive.
 The past is gone, and it will never come back.